 Resources for Treating Summer Crud/Staph Infections in Weimaraners

 This can be an expensive problem since it must be treated both systemically and topically.
 Using generic can be helpful! 😉

 - Use a generic antihistamine.
 Diphenhydramine is the generic of Benadryl; Chlorpheniramine is the generic of Chlor-Trimeton; Loratadine is the generic of Claritin.

 - Fish-Flex is Cephalexin labeled for fish aquariums but can be used off-label for dogs.

 - Benzoyl Peroxide Medicated shampoos.

-[Disclaimer: We are not veterinarians and are only speaking from our personal experience and those of many Weimaraner people that have experienced this problem with their dogs.
+[Disclaimer: I am not a veterinarian and am only speaking from my personal experience and those of many Weimaraner people that have experienced this problem with their dogs.
 This article is for your information only.
 Any recommendations are to be used at your own risk.]

 Hey you made it to the end of the article!

 If you want more tips like this, just enter your email address below to get 'em for free!